 - Acknowledge that you are afraid.
 You don’t have to hold on to fear or worry but if you don’t see that you have it, then your fear has you.
 Sometimes I feel a low level of agitation with the uncertainty of our future.
 It shows up as a jittery feeling in my chest and I’m breathing shallow.
 Most people have some reaction and it’s totally okay.
 Our normal life is not normal anymore and uncertainty for most people triggers anxiety and fear.

 - Be thoughtful about the new habits you need to be safe.
 My biggest challenge is not touching my face until I wash my hands!
 What is your biggest challenge?
-Support your family members to follow these habits.
+Support your family members to follow safe habits.

 - Practice the new habits.
 Have compassion for yourself and everyone else.
 We are all in this together.
 Everyone is dealing with this global pandemic.